Residential Districts Review

 Scattered amendments to the Land Use Bylaw have been enacted since the last full review in 2005; however, evolving development trends in housing require more extensive amendments to the City’s development regulations.
 Council approved funds for this review in the 2015 Business Plan.

 Thank you to all residents, developers and stakeholders who participated in the open houses on April 19 and 20, 2017.
 If you were unable to attend the open houses, click on the display boards for further information.

-Information gathered at the open houses was used to refine proposed amendments prior to Council's consideration at the Public Hearing on February 5, 2018.
+Information gathered at the open houses was used to refine proposed amendments before Council's consideration at a hearing on February 5, 2018.

 What is Housing Diversity?

 Housing diversity refers to the supply of a variety of housing types and tenures to support residents living in all parts of their lives in St. Albert.
 Proposed amendments are intended to assist with the development of a variety of dwelling forms that would be suitable for singles, couples, families, persons with disabilities, and seniors as their income and family situations change over time.